U-TILISE: A Sequence-to-sequence Model for Cloud Removal in Optical Satellite Time Series: Experiments

 \utilise is implemented in PyTorch~\cite{paszke2019pytorch}.
 For training, we use an NVIDIA GeForce RTX 2080 Ti GPU for \sits with four spectral bands and an NVIDIA TITAN RTX GPU for \sits with 13 spectral bands.
 Source code and pretrained models are available at \url{https://github.com/prs-eth/U-TILISE}.

 In our experiments, we use 64~filter channels for the spatial encoding and decoding convolutional layers, except at the lowest spatial resolution, where we use 128~filter channels.
 Accordingly, the temporal encoder has a latent feature dimension of 128.
 Temporal self-attention employs ${G=4}$ heads, with a dimension of four for the data-driven keys and queries.
 To augment the training data, we randomly rotate all images in a sequence by \mbox{$\alpha\in\{0^\circ,90^\circ,180^\circ,270^\circ\}$} and randomly flip them along the $x$ and $y$ axes.

-We train with the \textsc{ADAM} optimizer~\cite{adam} with hyper-parameters \{\mbox{$\beta_1$=0.9},\mbox{$\beta_2$=0.999}\}, a batch size of three and no weight decay.
-The initial base learning rate of \mbox{$2 \cdot 10^{-4}$} is halved every 50~epochs.
+We train with the Adam optimizer~\cite{adam} with hyper-parameters \{\mbox{$\beta_1$=0.9}, \mbox{$\beta_2$=0.999}\}, a batch size of three, and no weight decay.
+During the first 250~epochs, the initial base learning rate of \mbox{$2 \cdot 10^{-4}$} is halved every 50~epochs.
 Training is stopped once the \mbox{$\mathcal{L}_1$ loss} (cf.\ Section~\ref{sec:training_inference}) on the validation set has converged.
+In our experiments, this took about 1$\,$000~epochs, or 20~days of training on a single GPU.
+The computational cost for applying the trained model is low: the forward pass for a time series consisting of (at most) 10~images takes $\approx\,$0.02~seconds.
+Longer sequences are processed in sliding window fashion, which on average takes 0.13~seconds for a 30-frame sequence.